(See also Overview of Congenital Cardiovascular Anomalies.)

 Connection of the pulmonary vein confluence to the coronary sinus (cardiac TAPVR)

-The infradiaphragmatic drainage type is invariably severely obstructed, leading to dramatic pulmonary edema and cyanosis unresponsive to supplemental oxygen.
-The other 2 types do not typically involve obstruction and lead to mild signs of heart failure (HF) and mild cyanosis in the first month of life.
+The infradiaphragmatic drainage type is invariably severely obstructed, leading to dramatic pulmonary edema and cyanosis unresponsive to supplemental oxygen that manifest shortly after birth.
+The other 2 types do not typically involve obstruction and lead to mild signs of heart failure and mild cyanosis in the first month of life.

 Neonates with obstructed pulmonary venous return present with respiratory distress, pulmonary edema, and marked cyanosis.
 Physical examination usually shows a parasternal lift and a single, loud 2nd heart sound (S2), with no significant murmur.

 If pulmonary venous return is not obstructed, subtle symptoms of heart failure may be present.
 Some infants with unobstructed supracardiac or cardiac total anomalous pulmonary venous return may be asymptomatic.
-Physical examination detects a hyperdynamic precordium, a widely split S2 sometimes with a loud pulmonary component, and a grade 2 to 3/6 systolic ejection murmur audible along the left sternal border (see Table: Heart Murmur Intensity).
+Physical examination detects a hyperdynamic precordium, a widely split second heart sound (S2) sometimes with a loud pulmonary component, and a grade 2 to 3/6 systolic ejection murmur audible along the left sternal border (see table Heart Murmur Intensity).
 A mid-diastolic tricuspid flow murmur may be audible at the lower left sternal border.

 Diagnosis of total anomalous pulmonary venous return is suspected by chest x-ray and established by echocardiography.
 Cardiac catheterization is rarely necessary; occasionally, cardiac MRI or CT angiography may need to be done to better delineate the anatomy of pulmonary venous return.